node2own/doodle/home-node/truenas/README.md

 First, [download TrueNAS Community Edition](https://www.truenas.com/truenas-community-edition/) a.k.a.
 TrueNAS Scale.

 Then copy the file to a USB stick and boot from it.
-Give the correct :slightly_smiling_face: to all questions and voilà: a NAS!
+Give the correct answers :slightly_smiling_face: to all questions and voilà: a NAS!

 Configure the DHCP-subsystem of your router to assign a fixed IP-address to the NAS.
 Make a note of the address, we'll refer to it as NAS_IP below.

 Use the Web-UI to install the Distribution-app: a local registry for Docker-images.
-We are going to use it later, and installing it now, ensures that the Docker subsystem is running.
+We are going to use it later, and installing it now ensures that the Docker subsystem is running.

 ## Set up an OWNER-account